 - Is a negative COVID-19 test (PCR) required for entry?
 Yes.

-- Arriving passengers in Kuwait need to obtain and travel with a negative PCR test result administered by a health clinic within 96 hours of boarding their flight to Kuwait and bring the results in English with them.
-No translation is required.
-Children under the age of six (6) do not require a PCR test.
+- Arriving passengers in Kuwait need to obtain and travel with a negative PCR test result, in English, administered by a health clinic within 72 hours of beginning their travel to Kuwait.
+No translation into Arabic language is required.
+Children under the age of six (6) do not require a PCR test prior to arrival.

-- Passengers arriving must register with the Shlonik application prior to boarding the aircraft and must home quarantine for 14 days upon arrival in Kuwait.
+- Arriving passengers must register with the Shlonik application prior to boarding the aircraft and home quarantine for 14 days upon arrival in Kuwait.

-- Non-Kuwaiti passengers traveling from the following countries are prohibited from entering Kuwait until further notice: Afghanistan, Argentina, Armenia, Bangladesh, Brazil, Bosnia and Herzegovina, China and Hong Kong, Chile, Colombia, Dominican Republic, Egypt, France, Italy, India, Indonesia, Iraq, Iran, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nepal, North Macedonia, Panama, Pakistan, Peru, Philippines, Serbia, Sri Lanka, Spain, Syria, and Yemen.
+- Non-Kuwaiti passengers traveling from the following countries are prohibited from entering Kuwait until further notice: Afghanistan, Argentina, Armenia, Bangladesh, Brazil, Bosnia and Herzegovina, China and Hong Kong, Chile, Colombia, Dominican Republic, Egypt, France, Italy, India, Indonesia, Iraq, Iran, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nepal, North Macedonia, Panama, Pakistan, Peru, Philippines, Serbia, Sri Lanka, Spain, Syria, the United Kingdom, and Yemen.
 This also applies to any individuals who have been present in these countries in the two weeks prior to their travel to Kuwait.
-Individuals traveling from these countries may elect to quarantine in a country not listed above for two weeks before returning to Kuwait.
+Individuals traveling from these countries are permitted to quarantine in a country not listed above for two weeks before returning to Kuwait.

 - Land and sea borders are open from 9 AM to 3 PM daily.

 - The Ministry of Interior has announced that residents with Article 22 (dependent) and Article 24 (self-employed) permits can renew their resident permits online.